j-koziel/titanic-fitness/README.md

 - 19/10/2023 - Created an Error component which displays if the user enters their details and there is an error in the backend.
   ![image](https://github.com/j-koziel/titanic-fitness/assets/68497216/8d84fb63-485f-4969-aff1-c0e0937d19ed)

+- 02/11/2023 - Integrated with the backend.
+No authentication in any way (no jwt) just checks if the password and username match.
+  1. Test 1: (data -> username: bobj password: testpass123) Was getting a CORS error on the frontend but in reality there was an error in the backend which was causing the error in the frontend.
+To fix this I added CORS middleware to the backend which fixed the issue.
+  2. Test 2: (same data) Received a 422 unprocessable entity error.
+This was because I was using the wrong endpoint in the frontend to log in the user in the backend.
+After I changed the endpoint it worked as expected.
+  3. Test 3: (different data) Logs in as well, and displays the correct data in the frontend.

 ### Profile page